 Also, Buwaro gave one to Rhea when introducing her to Sakido.

 Also, Flash Backs, like when Kieri reads through Darius'sdiary, are done in the same style.

 Astonishingly Appropriate Appearance: Played with in Angels, who dye their hair and uniforms based on their element.
 Demons' elements, however, totally change their physical appearance, with earth demons being upwards of 12 feet tall, wind demons tending to be very tall and thin, with wings, fire demonsusually aroundhuman height◊, and water demons being fairly short (around 5 feet tall) and usually aquatic.

 Attack!
 Attack!
 Attack!: Berserk Demons.
 This is why they'll fight until they are killed or die of exhaustion.
 They hurt themselves when alone.

 Audio Adaptation: Currently, there's a fan made Radio Play project which was started back in August 2008.
 All of the characters are voiced by fans and forum members with the exception of Rhea who is voiced by the Author herself.
 Unlike the comic however, it suffers from Schedule Slip partially due to the fact that there are a lot of people who need to be coordinated in order for the project to work.
-The first two episodes are currently out with the third currently in production.
+The first four episodes are currently out with the fifth currently in production.
 You can listen to them here.